IceFog72/IceExl2ModelTest/README.md

 Why using exllamav2-0.0.21?

-It's last version before mandatory flash attention in v0.1 ( yea you can disable it, but i couldn't make their mmlu eval to run, it's just crashing on my 2060 6gb )
+It's last version before mandatory flash attention in v0.1 ( yea we can disable it, but I couldn't make their new mmlu eval to run (it's just crashing on my 2060 6gb))

 I'm 0 in python, and this test only for comparing models.
 Test results are not intended to be compared with any other tests.